 The page provides answers to common questions that our volunteers and supporters have asked.
 If you don’t find what you are looking for please go to the CONTACT page.
 Thank you for your support and involvement.

 Contact Mariah Friend, Volunteer Coordinator, at 816-921-1903 or firstname.lastname@example.org.

 What is gleaning?

-Farmers often have produce leftover that they can’t sell and don’t wish to throw away or turn under, so instead of letting it go to waste, they donate it, with the help of After the Harvest, to feed hungry people.
-Gleaning is picking what’s left in farmers’ fields after the harvest and delivering it to food banks (like Harvesters), pantries, shelters and community kitchens.
+Farmers often have produce left over that they can’t sell and don’t wish to throw away or turn under, so instead of letting it go to waste, they donate it, and then, with the help of After the Harvest, feed hungry people.
+Gleaning is picking what’s left in farmers’ fields after the harvest and delivering it to food banks (like Harvesters–The Community Food Network), pantries, shelters and community kitchens.

 What produce do you glean and when?